MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/.github/CONTRIBUTING.md

 `![Azure DevOps Generator website.
 Click on "Sign In" option](images/m1/demo_signin_v1.png)`

-> ⚠️ For accesibility, the ALT text should include a **clear** description of the screenshot, as shown in the example above.
+> ⚠️ For accessibility, the ALT text should include a **clear** description of the screenshot, as shown in the example above.

 > ⚠️ Image could be resized using the following syntax example, modifying with to your needs:
 `[<img src="images/m1/child_feature_v1.png" alt="Include Title 'Training Dashboard' and click 'OK' " width="500"/>]()`